 3. Make sure to upload icons that are relevant for Iconfinder customers.

-Finally, check out the Tips and tricks for improving your sales on Iconfinder for more.
+Finally, check out these Tips and tricks for improving your sales on Iconfinder for more useful information.